Comparison of four different process spectrocopy instruments in the evaluation

 These results shows that the IRmadillo is not only equivalent to alternative conventional process spectroscopies, but is arguably the most accurate technique available.

-The improved performance over conventional FT-mid-IR comes from the robustness of the solid state design, meaning no moving mirrors or fibre optics are required.
-This means that spectral quality is improved, with reliable and stable spectra.
+The improved performance over conventional FTIR comes from the robustness of the solid-state optical design making it vibration proof.
+As there are no moving mirrors nor are fibre optics required (as with standard FTIR), this results in an improved spectral quality with reliable and stable spectra.

-The improvement over Raman comes from the simple design and principals of FT-mid-IR compared to Raman, meaning that both fluorescence and scattering effects can safely be ignored.
+The improvement over Raman comes from the simple design and principals of FTIR compared to Raman, meaning that both fluorescence and scattering effects can safely be ignored.